 We put together a helpful quick reference guide that helps employees use common keyboard shortcuts for those they don’t remember.

-This is simply a one-page document that is a quick visual way to see all the most common keyboard shortcuts used on a computer.
+This is simply a one-page document that provides a quick visual overview of all the most common keyboard shortcuts used on a computer.

 One of our favorite types of quick reference guides, though, is the software system reference guide.
 Remember, in every bookstore on the planet, there used to be that rack of laminated guides that showed you the interface of common software systems?
 It was simply a two-sided document with a screenshot of the software, descriptions of each essential element, and helpful tips.